Configure SSO for a service-to-service implementaton that is protected

 Compile ws_client.4gl.

-The stub file must be imported into your web service (server side) application.
+The stub file must be imported into your "service-to-service" web service, as shown in the

 -